-\begin{proposition} A real elliptical cone ${\c A}=(A,{\bf a}) $ as in Equation~$(\ref{form})$ is an HR-cone if and only if the level curve at height $1$ has area $\pi$. \end{proposition}

 A similar argument shows that the level curve of an HR-cone at height $h$ has area $\pi h^2$ and so the product of the lengths of the semi-major and minor axes of this ellipse is $h^2$.
-There is nothing special about the ellipses themselves that appear as level curves of HR-cones, only the relationship between the area of the level curve and the height at which it occurs.
-In fact, every ellipse $\c E$ in the plane occurs as a level curve of some HR-cone.
+The only thing special about the ellipses themselves that appear as level curves of HR-cones is the relationship between the area of the level curve and the height at which it occurs.
+Every ellipse $\c E$ in the plane occurs as a level curve of some HR-cone.
 To see this, let $M$ and $m$ be the lengths of the semi-major and semi-minor axes, respectively.
 Then the cone given by the equation $z^2 = mM^{-1}{x^2}+ m^{-1}M{y^2}$ has a level curve at height $z= \sqrt{Mm}$ that can be transformed into $\c E$ by rotation and translation.

 As this suggests, any real elliptical cone whose equation is given by Equation~(\ref{form}) can be rescaled to obtain an HR-cone.